futagoza/node-child-process/README.md

 > This library is developed for use with Node 10+ and may (or may not) work with versions of Node lower then this.

-A set of functions based around `child_process.spawn()` that return Promises.
+A custom async-focused variant of Node's built-in child-process module, based exclusively around `child_process.spawn()`

-The arguments are the same as `child_process.spawn()`, but if the second argument isn't an array, it will try `options.args` or `options.argv`; failing that, the first argument (the string) will be split (by default " " is used, but that can be changed using `options.ws`), and all but the first element will be used as the `args` argument, setting the first element as the new command.
+All the spawning methods accept the same arguments as `child_process.spawn()`, but in any order.

+If an array argument isn't provided, it will try `options.args` or `options.argv`; failing that, the string argument (or `options.command` or `options.file`) will be split (by default `" "` is used, but that can be changed using `options.ws`), and all but the first element will be used as the `argv` argument, setting the first element as the new `command` argument.

 ### example